Is CBD legal in the UK?

 You can find CBD in many products, online and offline, including dietary supplements and bath soaks, food, and drinks.
 One of CBD’s most well-known effects, is its ability to calm.

 Is CBD legal in the UK?
 The UK has decided that CBD products are no longer for medicinal purposes.
 They are now considered a food supplement or cosmetic when applied topically.
-They must be correctly labelled according to the Food Supplement Regulations 2003.
+They must be correctly labeled according to the Food Supplement Regulations 2003.
 CBD Cosmetics require a Cosmetic Product Safety Report.

 While CBD is legally legal in principle, there are many regulations and laws that apply to the compound.
 As CBD becomes more popular, regulations are constantly evolving and changing.
 It is a constantly changing landscape, and CBD’s legal status will change over time.